Chief Executive Officer

 Trudy Coxe has been CEO & Executive Director of The Preservation Society of Newport County since December 1998.
 A non-profit organization that has been responsible for the preservation, restoration and revitalization of some of Newport’s most significant buildings and landscapes, the Preservation Society operates 11 historic buildings open to the public, including seven National Historic Landmarks, spanning nearly 300 years of American architectural history.
 Several icons of the Gilded Age are among its most notable properties, including The Breakers, Marble House, The Elms and Rosecliff—all among the most visited historic house museums in the country.

-Coxe oversees more than 400 full-time and seasonal employees, and has directed the growth of the organization’s operating budget to $17 million annually, and admissions to more than 800,000 annually.
+Coxe oversees more than 400 full-time and seasonal employees, and has directed the growth of the organization’s operating budget to $20 million annually, and admissions to more than 900,000 annually.
 Under her leadership, fundraising, retail sales at the Society’s six museum stores, and membership have grown dramatically.
-The Preservation Society now has more than 25,000 members.

 During her tenure, the Preservation Society received accreditation from the American Association of Museums, becoming one of only 750 museums nationwide to be accredited.
 In addition, ten of the Preservation Society’s properties were designated as Official Projects of Save America’s Treasures, a public-private partnership between the White House Millennium Council and the National Trust for Historic Preservation.